-If you want a credit card, it could be a wise idea to do you homework first – before you lodge an application.
+If you want a credit card, it could be a wise idea to do you homework before you lodge an application.
 This is because lending institutions have certain criteria they have to follow by law.
-Applying for credit cards without checking whether you are eligible in advance may result in your application being rejected by banks and credit institutions.
+Applying for credit cards without checking whether you are eligible in advance may result in your application being rejected.
 Any rejected applications are typically recorded on your credit history, and a credit record containing multiple rejections could potentially negatively impact your credit score.
 This, in turn, could make it less likely that any future applications will be approved.

-Some other factors that could affect your chances may be:
+Other factors that could damage your credit score may include:

 |Credit-worthiness||Excellent||Very Good||Good||Average||Below Average|

 |Score||841 to 1,200||756 to 840||666 to 755||506 to 665||0 to 505|

 Ultimately, what constitutes a ‘poor’ credit score is for each individual bank or other credit provider to determine, but finding yourself in one of these lower score tiers could result in lenders giving you less favourable terms or declining your application for certain products.

 Is applying for a credit card with a poor credit score a good idea?

 Before looking into how to get your application approved, it may be worth considering whether getting a credit card is a good idea at all.
 If you have had difficulty meeting your repayments on other credit ion the past, or you have missed bill payments recently, applying for more credit may make it even more challenging to stay on top of your finances.
 It could be helpful to create a monthly budget to identify your regular costs and income, and if you find that you are spending more than you are earning, it could be worth looking at ways to reduce your costs rather than applying for credit.

 If you’re unsure of what approach is best for your situation, you could seek the help of a financial counsellor who may be able to offer guidance on how to manage your finances.